 A PERSONALISED CHILDREN’S BOOK BY KATE & JOL TEMPLE

 We’re huge fans of this concept, where the authors Kate and Jol Temple, along with illustrator Christopher Cooper, tap into something truly magical with their personalised children’s book idea.
 While there are quite a few companies out there doing a similar of thing, the difference here is that as well as the child’s name, you can also add the name of beloved family members, friends, even pets, to the story, allowing a true representation of the child’s family.
 After all, families come in all shapes and sizes, something that many past children’s books don’t celebrate to their full potential.

-Here’s how it works; just tell the guys at Mememe.press the names you want featured and they will work their wizardry to create an enchanting tale.
+Here’s how it works; you input the names you want featured online at mememe.press and they will work their wizardry to create an enchanting tale which is then shipped to your home.
 Because let’s be honest, could there be anything more captivating than seeing yourself in a fairy tale?
 Even the adults might find discovering a version of themselves rendered in whimsical print to be pretty charming.

 ‘THE TIGER WHO CAME TO TEA’ BY JUDITH KERR

 An all time classic, first published in 1968 but still cherished today, The Tiger Who Came To Tea tells the tale of a tiger, anthropomorphised and able to enjoy an afternoon tea and even a cheeky beer, who arrives unannounced at the family home of a young girl named Sophie and almost quaintly, certainly mischievously, eats and drinks the house dry.
 The next day the family prepare for his return by investing in some tins of tiger food, but he never shows up.
 Though there has been much debate about the ‘hidden’ meaning behind the story, the beloved children’s author Judith Kerr insists it’s simply a tale of whimsy, family and friendship.
 The illustrations are simply fantastic.